The coach, as restored, on its test run, January 1999.

 To Bluebell: 2/3/1961

-A series of web pages are dedicated to details of the history and current restoration of the four Metropolitan coaches.
+A series of web pages are dedicated to details of the history and restoration of the four Metropolitan coaches.